 - You’ve got roommates or kids who might hear you having sex.
 Find a time when you can have sex without anyone at home.
 Consider playing music or even using a ball gag if you’re noisy in bed.
 Install a lock on your door to prevent anyone from walking in on you.

 - You might worry about how you look and sound during sex (not related to body image).
 In this case, focus on how everything feels.

 - You may have past (sexual) trauma.
 You can enjoy sex after sexual assault or trauma, but you might want to seek help if nothing you’ve tried has helped.

 - You’re worried about getting pregnant or transmitting an STI.
 Using condoms helps to protect against both of these consequences.
-You can also learn more about birth control to find the right option for you.

 - You don’t have a lot of knowledge about sex.
 You can explore the Bad Girls Bible to learn more about sex.
 Resources such as Scarleteen, Go Ask Alice, and Planned Parenthood, among others, may also be helpful.

 If your sexual anxiety persists or is especially interferent, consider talking to a professional who can help you work through these issues.
 Mindfulness has been found to effectively treat anxiety as well as other sexual dysfunctions [4, 5, 6] — even those stemming from childhood abuse .